arusahni/lolologist/README.md

 1. Within the root of your git repository, type `lolologist register`.
 This should add a githook that will trigger the program every time you commit.
 2. Commit!

-The path your photo will be printed in the commit output.
+The path to your photo will be printed in the commit output.
 Right now, this is `~/.lolologist/{project name}/{10-char sha1}.jpg`.
 I plan on making it configurable, though.